BN Televizija

-BN Televizija or BN TV is a Bosnian commercial television channel based in Bijeljina, Bosnia and Herzegovina.
-BN TV is part of RTV BN television network company which was founded on 5 May 1998.
-It mainly broadcasts in the Serbian language using the Cyrillic alphabet.
-BN Televizija is a 24-hour channel with news, political and entertainment programs.
-RTV BN is currently the highest rated TV channel in the Republika Srpska entity and it is one of leading commercial TV channels in Bosnia and Herzegovina.
+BN Televizija, RTV BN or BN TV is a Bosnian commercial television channel based in Bijeljina, Bosnia and Herzegovina.
+The channel is part of the RTV BN television network company, founded on May 5, 1998.
+It primarily broadcasts in Serbian using the Cyrillic alphabet and offers 24-hour programming with news, political, and entertainment shows.
+RTV BN is currently the highest-rated TV channel in the Republika Srpska entity and is one of the leading commercial TV channels in Bosnia and Herzegovina.